Spectroscopy and topological properties of a Haldane light system: Abstract

 \section{Abstract}

-We present a method to probe the topological properties of a circuit quantum electrodynamics (cQED) array described through a Haldane model on the honeycomb lattice.
-We develop the theory of microwave light propagating in a local probe or a microscope (a one-dimensional transmission line) capacitively coupled to the topological cQED lattice model.
-Interestingly, we show that even if the microwave light has no transverse polarization, the measured reflection coefficient, resolved in frequency through the resonance, allows us to reveal the geometrical properties and topological phase transition associated to the model.
-This spectroscopy tool developed for cQED lattice models reveals the same topological information as circularly polarized light, locally within the Brillouin zone of the honeycomb lattice.
-Furthermore, our findings hold significance for topological magnon systems and are \textit{a priori} applicable to all Chern insulators, presenting an intriguing opportunity for their adaptation to other systems with different particle statistics.
+We introduce a local spectroscopic method in real space to probe the topological properties of a circuit quantum electrodynamics (cQED) array generalizing previous approaches from one to two dimensions in the plane.
+As an application, we develop the theory of microwave light propagating in the local probe capacitively coupled to the cQED array associated to a bosonic Haldane model.
+Interestingly, we show that the measured reflection coefficient, resolved in frequency through the resonance, reveals the model’s geometrical properties and topological phase transition.
+We discuss the role of physical parameters such as the lifetime of the light modes and stability towards local disorder related to further realizations.

 \paragraph*{Introduction.---} Topological systems find various interesting applications in physics, in particular related to the protected mesoscopic transport at the edges.
 In two dimensions, the quantum Hall effect, induced by a perpendicular uniform magnetic field, has been generalized to situations with no net flux in a unit cell, referring to the Haldane honeycomb lattice model \cite{Haldane88}, and then generally to the quantum anomalous Hall effect and Chern insulators.
-The Haldane's seminal model is realized in solid-state systems, in cold atom gases and in photonic systems (coupled waveguides) \cite{Chang13,Rechtsman13,Jotzu14}.
-One elegant way to realize this model for artificial systems is through Floquet engineering \cite{Takashi09,Rechtsman13,Jotzu14,Zheng14,Eckardt15,Plekhanov17}.
+The latter are realized in solid-state systems, in cold atom gases and in photonic systems (coupled waveguides) \cite{Chang13,Rechtsman13,Jotzu14}.
+One elegant way to realize Haldane's seminal model for artificial systems is through Floquet engineering \cite{Takashi09,Rechtsman13,Jotzu14,Zheng14,Eckardt15,Plekhanov17}.